"Listen to me: getting pregnant has a certain physical requirement that I have not fulfilled in a very long time!"

 - Once Bella becomes pregnant in The Twilight Saga: Breaking Dawn Edward asks if it's even possible as he is a vampire (who doesn't age) and Bella is a human.

 - When you consider it, that's not the question he should be asking.
 The real question is, how did a being with no functioning circulatory system manage to - ahem - get happy?

-- In the film Women in Trouble, porn starlet Elektra Luxx is informed by her doctor that she is now gravid, and she responds by quoting this trope's name almost verbatim:
+- In the film Women in Trouble, porn starlet Elektra Luxx is told of her pregnancy by her doctor, and she responds by quoting this trope's name almost verbatim:

 Elektra Luxx: I can't be pregnant.

 - A really interesting example in the French-Canadian film Familia: teenage Marguerite learns she is pregnant, but she's never had sex.
 Though not really religious, she begins to wonder if this is a second virgin birth.
 She eventually learns that someone slipped her a date-rape drug at a party; she thought she had just been really drunk.

 - Prometheus uses this in the most horrifying way imaginable: Even though she is unable to bear children, Elizabeth finds out that she is indeed pregnant, but with an alien abomination.
 And so she performs an emergency surgery on herself whilst conscious in order to remove the creature from her womb.

 - In Hannah And Her Sisters, Mickey is diagnosed as infertile years before the events in the film but by the end his new wife Holly is pregnant.